danielfilipealmeida/AlmondGUI/README.md

 This example present a brief usage of most of the Elements.

 ### Viewport

 Shows how to use the viewport element can contain other elements and have a slider to scroll the content.

+### Table

+Example of how to use a table for composing interfaces.

+### Splitters

+Example not working.
+Needs to be fixed.

+### Splitter in spitter

+Simple example that has splitters inside of splitters for dividing the screen into a 4x4 table. each splitter cell has a button.

+### Viewport in splitter

+Example not working.

+### Windows

+Shows two windows with their own GUI.
+Currently not working.

 ## Todo

+- Transparency
 - Multi windows (started. not finished)
 - List (will display an array of elements)
 - generate gui tree for debugging (text)
 - changes the sequence of drawing (gui draws only what has null parents. then each element draws it's children)
 - Properly implement Interfaces.
 Only have method definitions. no implementations and no attributes. (started. not finished)
 - Rewrite Splitter. not working properly